vietlq/vietlq.github.io/content/post/securely-publish-hugo-via-rsync.md

 Note that the permission must be set as above or your will not be able to `scp` or `rsync` correctly.

-Try to become `publisher1` and you won't be able to
+Try to become `publisher1` and you won't be able to:

 ```
 sudo su publisher1